robpco/docker-nginx-uwsgi/README.md

 # Enhancements

 The images on this repo includes the following enhancements:
-- The addition of an alpine-linux variants
+- Added alpine-linux variants
-- Ability to change Nginx listen port with the LISTEN_PORT environment variable
+- Ability to change Nginx listen port with a new LISTEN_PORT environment variable
 - Nginx updated to 1.13.7 on non-alpine variants
-- `supervisord` enhancements to reduce CRIT errors
+- reduced CRIT errors from `supervisord`
   - `supervisord.conf` is explicitly referenced via the Dockerfile CMD statement
   - `supervisord.conf` includes an explicitly set user-name
-- Automatic image republishing with Python image updates
+- Automatic image re-build when Python updates
+- Reduced build failures for key-server outages

 # Information

 The Docker-Hub [repository](https://hub.docker.com/r/robpco/nginx-uwsgi/) contains auto-generated images from this repo.
 They can be referenced (or pulled) by using the image name `robpco/nginx-uwsgi`, plus a tag for the python version desired (ex: `:python3.6`), and optionally appending `-alpine` to the tag (for alpine variants).

-**Detailed usage documentation and examples can be found on the repo by Sebastián Ramírez [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker).**
+**Detailed usage documentation and examples can be found on the repo [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker).**

 # Custom Environment Variables